sstaub/eOS/README.md

 void subscribe(String parameter);
 void unSubscribe(String parameter); // unsubscribe a parameter
 ```
-With subscribtions you can get special informations about dedicated parameters.
+With subscriptions you can get special informations about dedicated parameters.

 ### **Ping**
 ```